 We hear a lot about the FDA: in the news, when we’re looking at products in our local pharmacy, at the doctor’s office, and even in the vet’s office.
 Products from foods to medicines to health monitoring applications tout phrases like “FDA Registered,” “FDA Approved,” and “FDA Cleared.”
-But what do all of these mean, and does it mean these products are safe or even endorsed by the FDA?
+But what do these phrases mean, and does it mean these products are safe or endorsed by the FDA?

-Keep reading to learn the difference between these phrases, what it means to attain them through the FDA, and why FDA regulatory processes are important.
+Please keep reading to learn the difference between these phrases, what it means to attain them through the FDA, and why FDA regulatory processes are important.